bayfrontmedia/simple-pdo/docs/README.md

 **Description:**

-Returns the total number of queries executed for the current database.
+Returns the total number of queries executed for a given database.

 **Parameters:**